-Product managers are some of the best paid people in Silicon Valley.
+Product managers are some of the best-paid people in Silicon Valley.
 And successful product managers come from a range of backgrounds.
 So how do you go about getting into this potentially lucrative field?

-A product manager combines business, technology and design in order to maximize value of a product.
+A product manager combines business, technology and design in order to maximize the value of a product.
 They need to understand users’ needs and solve their problems.

 The pandemic has accentuated the importance of having a strong digital presence, making it an awesome time to be a product manager.